Delay-Aware Hierarchical Federated Learning

 Federated learning (FL)~\cite{mcmahan2017communication}, a popular distributed ML framework, trains an ML model via engaging edge devices in collaborative model training while keeping their data locally.
-It does so by executing three steps repeatedly: (i) \textit{local model training} at each edge device using its local dataset, (ii) \textit{aggregation of the local models} to a global model, and (iii) \textit{synchronization of the local models} with the newly obtained global model.
-Upon being implemented over a real-world network edge, FL will face many challenges and design problems given the heterogeneities existing at the wireless edge \cite{lim2020federated,hosseinalipour2020federated}. (i) \textit{Extreme Data Heterogeneity:} the local datasets of the devices may exhibit significant heterogeneity, making them non-independent and identically distributed (non-i.i.d.), causing the locally trained models in each edge device to be significantly biased towards the local dataset~\cite{hosseinalipour2020federated}. (ii) \textit{Delay of Model Aggregations:} Variable distances and quality of communications between the edge devices and the point of aggregation (e.g., a cloud server) may result in considerable model aggregation and synchronization delays, making naive synchronization of the received global model with the local model impractical~\cite{frank2020delay}. (iii) \textit{Hierarchical Architecture of Network Edge:} Large-scale edge networks do not admit the conventional FL network architecture.
+It does so by executing three steps repeatedly: (i) \textit{local model training} at each edge device using its local dataset, (ii) \textit{aggregation of the local models} to a global model by a server, and (iii) \textit{synchronization of the local models} with the newly obtained global model.
+Upon being implemented over a real-world network edge, FL faces many challenges and design problems given the heterogeneities existing at the wireless edge \cite{lim2020federated,hosseinalipour2020federated}. (i) \textit{Extreme Data Heterogeneity:} the local datasets of the devices may exhibit significant heterogeneity, making them non-independent and identically distributed (non-i.i.d.), causing the locally trained models in each edge device to be significantly biased towards the local dataset~\cite{hosseinalipour2020federated}. (ii) \textit{Delay of Model Aggregations:} Variable distances and quality of communications between the edge devices and the point of aggregation (e.g., a cloud server) may result in considerable model aggregation and synchronization delays, making naive synchronization of the received global model with the local model impractical~\cite{frank2020delay}. (iii) \textit{Hierarchical Architecture of Network Edge:} Large-scale edge networks do not admit the conventional FL network architecture.
 In particular, edge devices are often not directly connected to a cloud server, instead, they are connected to the edge servers, which facilitate the communication to the cloud server~\cite{wang2021HFL}.
 In this paper, we are motivated to address the above three challenges.
 In particular, we consider model training under a metric of data heterogeneity extended from the current art, which can capture extreme cases of data diversity across the devices.
-Also, we explicitly take into account the delay of model aggregation and propose a linear local-global model combiner scheme.
+Also, we explicitly account for the delay in model aggregation and introduce a linear local-global model combining scheme.
+This scheme retains essential elements of both the outdated global model and the current local model, thereby improving the overall learning efficiency.
+Our methodology can augment existing studies by incorporating our strategy with those already established.
 Finally, we consider model training over a realistic hierarchical network edge architecture.